The American Analog Set

-The American Analog Set (sometimes referred to as AmAnSet) was an Austin-based indie rock, lo-fi band.
-They have released six studio albums, on the record labels Emperor Jones and Tiger Style Records, with their latest (Set Free) on Arts & Crafts.
+The American Analog Set (sometimes referred to as AmAnSet) is an Austin-based indie rock band.
+They have released seven studio albums, on the record labels Emperor Jones, Tiger Style Records, and Arts & Crafts.
+On October 27, 2023, they released For Forever, their first album of new material since 2005.
+On February 9, 2024, The Numero Group released the New Drifters box set, containing the bands first 3 albums and 2 albums worth of unreleased demos, b-sides and outtakes.
+On April 10, 2024, The Numero Group announced on their Instagram that they were working on a boxset with the Tiger Style era material.

 History

-Formed in 1995, the group's early sound was highly-influenced by krautrock and post-rock and British shoegazer bands like Cocteau Twins, often featuring long instrumental passages.
+Forming in 1995, the group's early sound was highly influenced by krautrock and post-rock and British shoegaze bands like Cocteau Twins, often featuring long instrumental passages.
 Over time, their songs became shorter and more pop-influenced.
-The band has released six full-length albums, four EPs, and several vinyl singles.
+The band has released seven full-length albums, four EPs, and several singles.

 The group is led by singer/songwriter/guitarist Andrew Kenny.
-Additional members include, or have included, Lee Gillespie, Mark Smith, Craig McCaffrey, Tom Hoff, Lisa Roschmann, and Sean Ripple.
-Founding member Roschmann left the band in late 1999; Hoff and Ripple joined in early 2000 and McCaffery replaced Hoff in 2003.
+Additional members include, or have included, Jesse Lee, Mark Smith, Craig McCaffrey, Tom Hoff, Lisa Roschmann, and Sean Ripple.
+Founding member Roschmann left the band in late 1999; Hoff and Ripple joined in early 2000 and McCaffery replaced Hoff in 2003 for the album Set Free.
+Hoff rejoined the current lineup in 2013.

 In October 2005, rumors began spreading across the Internet that the group was on the verge of disbanding.
 The band quickly refuted such rumors, but added that they may not tour again due to their obligations with other projects.

-Their latest album, 2005's Set Free, was released in North America by Canadian record label Arts & Crafts.
+2005's Set Free, was released in North America by Canadian record label Arts & Crafts.

 "Gone to Earth" from Know by Heart was a part of the soundtrack of the 2009 romantic film The Time Traveler's Wife.

+The band released For Forever, their first album in 18 years, on October 27, 2023.
+In September of the following year, they reunited to play their first show in 13 years.
+The show was played in their hometown of Austin.